legines/GifTastic/README.md

 [Click me to check out GifTastic!]()

-Used the GIPHY API to make a webpage that populates with gifs of a users choice
+Used the GIPHY API to make a webpage with HTML/ JQuery that populates with gifs of a users choice

 1. Users are able to type in their feelings to create a button on the page.